WeblateOrg/weblate/docs/admin/translating.rst

 .. image:: /images/source-review-edit.png

-Access this directly from the translating interface by clicking the "Edit" icon next to :guilabel:`Screenshot context`, :guilabel:`Flags` or :guilabel:`String priority`:
+Access this directly from the translating interface by clicking the "Edit" icon next to :guilabel:`Screenshot context` or :guilabel:`Flags`.

 .. image:: /images/source-information.png